Abhay12911/Abhay12911/README.md

 ## 🚀 About Me

 - 🔭 I'm currently pursuing my Btech in Computer Science and Engineering College Ghaziabad.
--  I am a fullstaxk developer specialised in MERN stack,Typescript.
+-  I am a fullstack developer specialised in MERN stack,Typescript.